toivoh/julia-pattern-dispatch/README.md

 ===========================
 Toivo Henningsson

 This package is an attempt to support method dispatch in Julia based on pattern matching.
-This is meant to be a generalization of Julia's multiple dispatch; though some of Julia's dispatch features are not implemented yet, e g varargs.

 Installation
 ------------